MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2016-09-18-ostrich-von-nipple.markdown

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/N-3QOgjPKTE?rel=0" frameborder="0" allowfullscreen></iframe></div>

 OVN: Well, back before Psychofon Records, I did have one other CD that was released worldwide called Ostrich Von Nipple Contemplates the Cosmos.
-That particular record was released on [WM Recordings&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://www.wmrecordings.com) at the time, which I don't believe is even around anymore.
+That particular record was released on [WM Recordings&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://www.wmrecordings.com) at the time, which I don't believe is even around anymore.
 I think they may be WM Digital.
 Hmph, lots of consonants there.
 {: .interviewee }

 Anyhow, I had finished that record and had it released.
 Quite honestly, Anthony, I was on top of the world.
 Here I was, a young fucking bird brain with ne'er a nipple to spare.
 Top-selling records on the charts.
 I won't--you can look up the charts, but it's important that I tell you that I took that chance and went with Psychofon Records because it's not about me, Anthony.